lizconlan/rehydrate-tweets/README.md

 (You can also use a shortform version of the JSON body like this: `{ "tweet_link": "1519015795904315392" }`, but seeing which account the tweet was posted from - and having the option of pasting the url into a web browser first - is more reasssuring for an example.
 It's more fun if you don't do that though!)

-Right, Hopefully that ended with the message `{"message":"Done"}` in the time it took for you to read that (it's calling an actual API over the internet, it might need a few seconds)
+Right, Hopefully that ended with the message `{"message":"Done"}` in the time it took for you to read that (it's calling an actual API over the internet, it might need a few seconds; plus a few more if you're downloading multiple photos or a video file!)

 To see what you got, do this: